anvetsu/reo/docs/tut.md

 As `+` is an operator the function attached to it is extracted by enclosing it in tick-quotes (`).

 Now what does the fold (`@`) operator do?
-It basically inserts the `+` function between all the elements of the list and then evaluate the resulting expression:
+It basically inserts the `+` function between all the elements of the sequence and then evaluate the resulting expression:

 ```rust
 `+` @ cost => 179.25 + 170.0 + 165.75 + 121.0 + 94.0 => 730.0
 ```

 The fold operator is defined in terms of a lower level function called `reduce`.
 This function takes three
-arguments: a function that is inserted between the elements, an initial value to start the folding and the list to be folded.
+arguments: a function that is inserted between the elements, an initial value to start the folding and the sequence to be folded.

 ```rust